LowByteFox/LowByteFox/README.md

 # Hi, I'm LowByteFox!
 I'm an open-source programmer and I'm 19 years old.<br>
 Nowadays, I mostly write code using C and sometimes write POSIX shell scripts!
-Currently on my 7th attempt to learn Rust!
-No skipping this time heh<br>

-> No, I won't replace C with Rust.
-I'll continue making projects in both
+Currently having fun with Zig<br>

 You can find some of my projects here on Codeberg and the rest on my [Sourcehut](https://sr.ht/~lowbytefox/) account.
 Some older projects can be found on my [Github](https://github.com/LowByteFox/) account<br>
 I like UNIX-like systems such as `Linux`, `FreeBSD` & `OpenBSD`<br>